klckh/docker-laravel/README.md

 * For HTTP 401 (unauthenticated) or 419 (CSRF token expired), the UI should direct the user to the login page to start the login process again.
 The frontend should be ready to do this on any request.

 ## Further work
+Around 4 hours were spent on this project.
+If there was more time I would like to do the following:
+* Support concurrent item update requests as described previously
 * Learn how to use CloudFormation and add a template for this project
 * Improve test coverage
 * Add a production ready docker-compose.yml configuration